Takumi Shinohara

 selected publications

-1. IEEE TAC
+1. IEEE OJ-CSYS

 Optimal security investment problem for secure state estimation on cyber-physical systems